parlaynu/pi-travel-vpn/README.md

 # RaspberryPi as Travel VPN

+NOTE: This is my best effort at creating a secure gateway.
+That said, I'm not a network security expert, and per the license file, there are no guarantees... only use it if you understand what it's doing and are comfortable with it.

 This configures a RaspberryPi to be a VPN gateway for use in a hotel to get private internet on someone else's network.